cedrickchee/cedricchee.com/content/blog/2023-01-03-turbopack-experiment/index.md

 The Next.js v13 development server is now powered by Turbopack!
 Startup and updates should both be near-instant.
 The larger the application, the larger the improvement will be.

+If you want to learn how to use Turbopack and Turborepo for creating and managing your monorepo, check out [my next blog post](@/blog/2023-01-03-turborepo-monorepo/index.md).

 Cool.
 That's it for now.